QuantLet/SDA_2019_St_Gallen/SDA_2019_St_Gallen_PD_with_ML_and_Sentiment_Analysis/README.md

 ## Performing textual analysis

-The textial analysis is done in three main parts.
+The textual analysis is done in three main parts.

 First, we need to collect all the direct HTML link to the company 10-K files available on the SEC webpage database, EDGAR. (https://www.sec.gov/edgar/searchedgar/companysearch.html).